NevTheDev0/Metronome-V2/README.md

 - 2025-07-02: Project officially initialized and planning stage is done, also added this README to it
 - 2025-07-13: Started work on the Frontend and how to connect it to the Backend (No ML stuff yet!)
 - 2025-08-30: Got sidetracked, almost went insane because of React, anyways finished the Data Logger(Yes me playing) and Extracted Features will upload files soon
+- 2025-09-1: Finished Model Training, tested it rigoursly it worked out, also I forgot to commit the files...
+I'll do it when I feel like it